 Can be too expensive for some borrowers, especially in high-rate environments, because there is no early-on payment and rate break.

-Are virtually identical from lender to lender.
+Fixed-rate loans are virtually identical from lender to lender.
 While lenders keep many ARMs on their books, most financial institutions sell their fixed-rate mortgages into the secondary market.
 As a result, ARMs can be customized for individual borrowers, while most fixed-rate mortgages can't.

 How long do you plan on staying in the home?
 If you're only going to be living in the house a few years, it would make sense to take the lower-rate ARM, especially if you can get a reasonably priced 3/1 or 5/1.
-Your payment and rate will be low and you can build up more savings for a bigger home down the road.
+Your payment and rate will be low, and you can build up more savings for a bigger home down the road.
 Plus, you'll never be exposed to huge rate adjustments because you'll be moving before the adjustable rate period begins.

 How frequently does the ARM adjust, and when is the adjustment made?
 After the initial fixed period, most ARMs adjust every year on the anniversary of the mortgage.
 The new rate is actually set about 45 days before the anniversary, based on the specified index.
 But some adjust as frequently as every month.
 If that's too much volatility for you, go with a fixed-rate mortgage.